kashansunday/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time and resources to each step.
 Having a clear plan will ensure you stay on track and avoid getting lost in the weeds.
  -- 250 words

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on measured performance data.
+Remember that clarity and simplicity often lead to better long-term efficiency and scalability."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's wiser to ensure your code is correct, readable, and easily modifiable before focusing on optimizations that may not even be required for acceptable performance.